Lissy93/who-dat/.github/README.md

 #### Option 2: Docker

+The Docker image is published to DockerHub ([hub.docker.com/r/lissy93/who-dat](https://hub.docker.com/r/lissy93/who-dat)), as well as GHCR

 ```shell
 docker run -p 8080:8080 lissy93/who-dat
 ```

 #### Option 3: Binary

-Head to the [Releases Tab](/releases), download the pre-built executable for your system, then run it.
+Head to the [Releases Tab](https://github.com/Lissy93/who-dat/releases), download the pre-built executable for your system, then run it.

 #### Option 4: Build from Source